William Miller Graham: Personal life

 Their daughter made her formal début at Bellosguardo during the season of 1919.
 When the Prince of Wales visited California. he met and danced with Geraldine, and was quoted as saying that she was "the most beautiful girl in America."
 Reportedly, his wife received $20,000,000 in their divorce as well as Bellosguardo.
 In November 1921, his ex-wife, who became known as Mrs. Pollock Graham, was reportedly engaged to James J. Van Alen (widower of Emily Astor, daughter of Caroline Schermerhorn Astor), but the two did not marry before his death in London in 1923.

 After their divorce, he married Lillian Hansen (1890–1981).
-Graham died at his home, 424 North Harvard Boulevard, in Los Angeles on February 20, 1930, and was buried at Hollywood Forever Cemetery.
+Graham died at his home, 424 North Harvard Boulevard, in Los Angeles on February 20, 1930, and was buried at Hollywood Memorial Park.
 His first wife died in San Francisco in September 1944, and his widow, Lillian, outlived both of his children, dying in Los Angeles in 1981.